Brand kits

 Note

 Brand kits are only available with Stream Premium.
-To learn more or discuss upgrade and downgrade options, contact your Account Manager.
+To learn more or discuss your options, contact your Account Manager.

-To access a brand kit, on the Stream navigation menu, click Brand Kits, then select your brand kit.
-The Overview page shows the filled brand kit sections.
+To access a brand kit, in the Stream navigation menu, click Brand Kits, then select the brand kit you want to view.

 Understanding the brand kit sections